Trey Toy

 “Score is not mere accompaniment; it is the forensic unearthing of a story’s identity”

-Trey Toy is a composer and sound artist whose work occupies the interstice between symphonic tradition and industrial noise.
+Trey Toy is a composer and sound artist whose work occupies the interstice between symphonic elegance and the frontiers of the avant-garde.

 Described as possessing a “uniquely emotional and minimalist approach,” Trey has emerged as a vital voice in modern dramatic scoring.
-His music is characterized by a sophisticated balance of technical rigor and experimental edge, constructing sonic landscapes that function less as accompaniment and more as the psychological architecture of a film.
-Central to his process is the systematic torturing of sound sources, from bowed banjos and scrap metal to circuit-bent synthesizers and drum machines, treating music as a physical material to be sculpted, not a series of notes to be played.
+His music is characterized by a sophisticated balance of nuanced storytelling and experimentation, constructing sonic landscapes that function less as accompaniment and more as the psychological architecture of a film.
+Central to his process is the careful manipulation of sound sources, from bowed banjos and scrap metal to circuit-bent synthesizers and drum machines, treating music as a physical material to be sculpted, not a series of notes to be played.

-A frequent collaborator, Trey has contributed to the sonic identities of generation-defining narratives, from the psychological drama of Ozark (with Danny Bensi & Saunder Juriaans) to the mythological grandeur of Foundation and Diablo IV.
-Beyond the screen, Trey’s solo projects include Terra/Heretic, a series of visceral sci-fi soundscapes and Sculptures, a repository of raw, immersive sound studies.
+A frequent collaborator, Trey has contributed to the sonic identities of generation-defining narratives, from the brooding tension of Ozark (with Danny Bensi & Saunder Juriaans) to the mythological grandeur of Foundation and Diablo IV.
+Beyond the screen, Trey’s solo projects include Terra/Heretic, a series of visceral sci-fi dronescapes and Sculptures, a repository of raw, immersive sound studies.